IAN-RIUA/IAN-RIUA/README.md

 I’m passionate about the transformative power of data  how raw numbers can be shaped into insights that inform smarter decisions, drive innovation and solve real-world challenges.

-With a background in Business Information Technology and hands-on training in Data Science, I bring a unique blend of technical and analytical skills to bridge the gap between data, systems and business strategy.
+With a background in Business Information Technology and hands on training in Data Science, I bring a unique blend of technical and analytical skills to bridge the gap between data, systems and business strategy.

 *🧩 What I Do*